neuronsimulator/nrn/neuron/neuron/classes/cvode.rst

     Description:
-        Uses the fixed step method to advance the simulation by :meth:`globals.dt` .
+        Uses the fixed step method to advance the simulation by :data:`dt` .
-        The initial condition is whatever state values are present (eg subsequent to a previous integration step or :meth:`CVode.yscatter` or :meth:`CVode.f` or explicitly user modified state values ).
-The model state values are those after the fixed step integration (but are NOT the same as the current state defined by CVode and returned by :meth:`CVode.states` (that would be the case only after a subsequent :meth:`CVode.re_init` .))
-To get the new current states in CVode vector order, use :meth:`CVode.ygather` .
+        The initial condition is whatever state values are present (eg subsequent to a previous integration step or :meth:`CVode.yscatter` or :meth:`CVode.f` or explicitly user modified state values).
+The model state values are those after the fixed step integration (but are NOT the same as the current state defined by CVode and returned by :meth:`CVode.states` (that would be the case only after a subsequent :meth:`CVode.re_init`)) To get the new current states in CVode vector order, use :meth:`CVode.ygather`.

         Valid under all circumstances.
-This is basically an fadvance() using the fixed step method and avoids the overhead of
+This is basically an :func:`fadvance` using the fixed step method and avoids the overhead of

         .. code-block::